top of page

 "Benton Donahue is a masterful pianist."

 Benton was born and raised in Madison, MS where he led a musical-centered life both on stage and within the community.
-He works closely with the Center Players Community Theatre as music director and rehearsal pianist for their productions.
-Center Players provides affordable, quality, theatrical experiences to foster the arts in the community by uniting people from all walks of life in the spirit of volunteerism.
+I work closely with the Center Players Community Theatre as music director and rehearsal pianist for their productions.
+Center Player’s goal is to provide affordable, quality, theatrical experiences to foster the arts in the community by uniting people from all walks of life in the spirit of volunteerism.
 By bringing talented non-equity artists from our community to the stage.
-Since moving to Oxford, MS he has been serving as a scholarship singer at Oxford-University United Methodist Church, secured his American Guild of Organists membership, and is in the voice studio of Dr. Jos Milton.
+Since moving to Oxford, MS he is serving as a scholarship sing at Oxford-University United Methodist Church, secured his American Guild of Organist membership, and is in the voice studio of Dr. Jos Milton.
 I have been playing the piano for eight years with lessons from Jan Bruening, Mary Leigh Ochoa, and Dr. Ian Hominick.

 bottom of page